okta/okta.github.io/_source/_posts/2018-06-25-react-spring-boot-photo-gallery-pwa.md

 ./mvnw
 ```

-Then running all the Protractor tests in another terminal:
+Then run all the Protractor tests in another terminal:

 ```bash
 yarn e2e